Header Banner

 Until now, Safari on iPhone and iPad lacked a way to inspect a website's security certificate beyond the simple lock icon in the address bar.
 This meant you couldn't access detailed insights into a site's security — something that browsers like Chrome and Firefox have long provided.
 Even Safari on Mac has supported certificate lookup for over a decade.

-With iOS 18.4 and iPadOS 18.4, Apple introduces a long-awaited feature that finally lets us see in-depth security details of a website's connection directly within Safari.
+With iOS 18.4 and iPadOS 18.4, released on March 31, Apple introduced a long-awaited feature that finally lets us see in-depth security details of a website's connection directly within Safari.

 This update is a significant step forward in improving transparency and security.
 Whether you're verifying a website's legitimacy, ensuring a secure transaction, or simply curious about a site's security status, this new feature puts valuable insights right at your fingertips.